nirix-old/blogaze/README.md

 Installation
 ------------

-**NOT COMPLETE**

-Install Ramaze

-`gem install ramaze`

-Go to the directory you have the Blogaze in

-1. Run `bundle install`, this should install the required gems.

-2. Setup the database in the `config/database.rb` file (rename database.default.rb)
+1. You'll need to install Ramaze, you can do so by running `gem install ramaze`, next you'll want to install the required gems, run `bundle install`, hopefully that works.

+2. Now you need to setup the database, rename the `config/database.default.rb` to `config/database.rb` and set your database username, password, server and database name.

+3. Now you need to create the tables and such with the Sequel migration thing:

-   `sequel -m migration mysql2://user:pass@localhost/database_name`
+   `sequel -m migration mysql2://user:pass@server/dbname`

-3. Start Ramaze

-  `ramaze start` unless you want to use something else, I recommend using Thin.
+4. Obviously you want to change the `user`, `pass`, `server` and `dbname` to the actual values.

 Why
 ------